iri36/UPF_Placement_and_Chaining/README.md

 - DP-UPC: Heuristic algorithm
 - SA-UPC: SA-based metaheuristic

+If you use this software in your work, please cite it as [1] (see CITATION.cff).

 # References:
 [1] Leyva-Pupo I, Cervelló-Pastor C. Efficient solutions to the placement and chaining problem of User Plane Functions in 5G networks.
 Journal of Network and Computer Applications.
 2022 Jan 1;197:103269.